slsa-framework/slsa-github-generator/CONTRIBUTING.md

 can contribute.

-- For new developers and contributors, please see issues labeled [good-first-issue].
+- For new developers and contributors, please see issues labeled [good first issue].
 These issues should require minimal background knowledge to contribute.
 - For slightly more involved changes that may require some background knowledge, please see issues labeled [help wanted]